A no-annual-fee credit card with one of the longest intro APR periods on balance transfers and purchases.

 Intro APR period.

 Enjoy a 0% intro APR period on purchases and balance transfers for an incredible 20 billing cycles following your account opening.
-After that, the rate reverts to a variable APR of 11.99% to 23.99%.
-This is probably the longest intro APR period you can get with a credit card.
+After that, the rate reverts to a variable APR of 14.74% to 25.74%.
+This is one of the longest intro APR periods you can get with a credit card.

 No annual fee.

-You’ll pay no fees to own this card.
+You’ll pay no fee to own this card.

 You’ll also like …